 No Website or Bad Reviews

 Try to steer clear of job ads that don’t take you to a legitimate website.
-Even if a company has a website that looks professional, be sure to search for reviews online about them to see if it’s a legit opportunity.
+Even if a company has a website that looks professional, be sure to search for reviews online about them to see if it’s a legitimate opportunity.

 Upfront Startup Costs

 Normally, you don’t need to pay anything to start a job.
-This is also the case for work-from-home jobs.
+This is also the case for work from home jobs.
 If someone asks you to pay a fee or buy a startup kit, this could be a red flag.
 Some legit companies do have fees for things like criminal background checks.
 To learn more about fees and what’s legit and what’s not, read this article.

 Recruiting Others is Required